CanAISolutions/canai-cursor-codex-v6.1.4/docs/canai-customer-experience-map-BIBLE-FINAL.md

 **Features:**
 - Filter by industry, style, emotion
-- CTA: “Use This Spark” → routes to pre-filled promptType
+- CTA: "Use This Spark" → routes to pre-filled promptType
-- Metrics surfaced: “Used by 142 CanAI users this week”
+- Metrics surfaced: "Used by 142 CanAI users this week"

 **Logs:** `sparkViewCount[]`, `publicSparkClick[]`, `libraryBrowseSession[]`